PR0M3TH3AN/Marlin/README.md

 **Views** save search queries for quick reuse.
 Save a query with `marlin view save <view> "tag:todo"`, list all views using `marlin view list` and execute one with `marlin view exec <view>`.

+Other handy commands include:

+- `marlin watch <dir>` to keep the index updated in real time.
+- `marlin backup run` to create or prune database backups.
+- `marlin link add` to relate files with typed edges.
+- `marlin annotate add` to attach notes or highlights.

 ## License